Tuvia Tenenbom: Books

-In October 2016 Tenenbom's third book, Allein unter Amerikanern was published by Suhrkamp Verlag in Berlin, Germany, where it became a Der Spiegel bestseller.
-In March 2017 it was published in English by Gefen Publishing.
+In October 2016, Tenenbom's third book, Allein unter Amerikanern was published by Suhrkamp Verlag in Berlin, Germany.
+In March 2017 it was published in English by Gefen Publishing under the title The Lies They Tell.
 Tuvia Tenenbom travels through America to find out who are the Americans, the people who make up America.
 A contributor to Publishers Weekly wrote: "Brutal, irreverent, and cutting, Tenenbom’s riveting book aims to disrupt American complacency."